-Prerequisite: A minimum grade of C in MAT 160 or a passing grade in an algebra test administered during the first class meeting.
-An introduction to descriptive and inferential statistics.
+Prerequisite: A minimum grade of C in MAT 160 or MAT 210, or a passing grade in an algebra test administered during the first class meeting.
+An introduction to descriptive and inferential statistics, stressing applications in science and psychology.

 210 Introduction to Analysis for Business (3)